Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab4.md

 #### Problem 1
 In lab4, ucore created 2 processes: idle and init.
 Ucore created a pcb named ```idle``` in the final stages then it set current process to idle.
 Idle process is used to run in idle status or switch the running processes.
-Init process is used to print string.
+Init process is just used to print string in this lab, it will change to be more functional in the following labs.
 When the ucore running to cpu idle, the control will be handed to idle or another processes which is can be scheduled.

 #### Problem 2
 Codes of proc_run: